Mingyu-Kim-001/LeetCode/README.md

 >    * 19 Remove Nth Node From End of List : Solve with only one pass.
 4. Heap
 >* Hard
->.   * 23 Merge k Sorted Lists : Typical heap problem.
+>    * 23 Merge k Sorted Lists : Typical heap problem.
+5. Tree
+>* Medium
+>    * 105 Construct Binary Tree from Preorder and Inorder Traversal : Nice recursion solution exists.